bufbuild/buf/README.md

 ## Commands

-The best way to learn about `buf` commands is through the help interface:
+The best way to learn about `buf` commands and flags is through the help interface:

 ```sh
 buf --help